Successes are currently in the making! Stay tuned!

-Congratulations to Honors students Michael Campagna, Chantel Lafleur, Kendyl Lewis, Julian Lopez, and Ruby Zimmerman for being inducted into GC&SU's circle of Omicron Delta Kappa.
+Congratulations to Honors students Michael Campagna, Chantel Lafleur, Kendyl Lewis, Julian Lopez, and Ruby Zimmerman for being inducted into Georgia College's circle of Omicron Delta Kappa.
 Congratulations also to Shelby Bennett and Mckenna Yearick for receiving the Emerging Leader of the Year awards.

 Christina Cortes and Cole Brogden traveled to the University of Memphis to study biology with Dr. Bruce Snyder and Dr. Shawn Brown over the holidays.

 Hannah Plumb presented research on the diversity of study abroad programs at the Georgia Association of International Educators in Savannah.